Navigating Files and Directories

 Username Variation

-In this lesson, we have used the username nelle
+In this lesson, we have used the username nelle (associated

 with our hypothetical scientist Nelle) in example input and output throughout.